Ins and Outs of Breathing"

 doing?
 Do you look relaxed or tense?

 people when asked to take in a deep breath will raise

 their shoulders and suck in their stomach.
 In reality

 your body requires the exact opposite action to happen

-- your shoulders should stay down and the stomach should
+- your shoulders should stay down and the stomach

-involved in achieving this.
+the factors involved in achieving this.

 diaphragm is a dome shaped muscle that separates the